ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 ### TSC funding

-The Ethereum OASIS Open Project supports all of its TSCs.
+EEA Community Projects supports all of its TSCs.
 However, if a TSC would like additional resources, beyond those provided by default by OASIS, to support its initiatives, it may seek additional funding.
-* Only Ethereum Open Project Sponsors may do this.
+* Only EEA Community Projects Sponsors may do this.
 Any Sponsor may provide additional funding through OASIS that is designated for a specific TSC to allocate.
 * No advance vote or approval by the PGB is required.
 * The TSC determines where to direct the funds collected, either directly or via a process they establish.
-* The TSC and its projects may not use the OASIS or Ethereum Open Project names when seeking or using additional funding unless the PGB has been notified in advance.
+* The TSC and its projects may not use the OASIS or EEA Community Projects names when seeking or using additional funding unless the PGB has been notified in advance.
 * The TSC must give advance notice to the PGB before disbursement of any funds.
-* The PGB may veto the acquisition or use of such funding at any time for any reason; the intent is to ensure that the acquisition and use of any such funding is consistent with the overall goals of the Ethereum Open Project.
+* The PGB may veto the acquisition or use of such funding at any time for any reason; the intent is to ensure that the acquisition and use of any such funding is consistent with the overall goals of the EEA Community Projects.

-If a TSC chooses to seek funding outside of the OASIS funding path, they still must not use the OASIS, Ethereum Open Project, or TSC project names when seeking or using additional funding unless the PGB has been notified in advance.
+If a TSC chooses to seek funding outside of the OASIS funding path, they still must not use the OASIS, EEA Community Projects, or TSC project names when seeking or using additional funding unless the PGB has been notified in advance.

 ## Closing a TSC